 That's the excuse.

-Now you might think individualist stuff is small stuff, and it probably sounds that way.
+Now, you might think individualist stuff is small stuff, and it probably sounds that way.

 But when you remember what it is we're talking about here, we're talking about a serial liar who's caught in the act, and these are her excuses that she offers in order to get away with lying.

-I never knew a class.
+I never knew about classified.

-I thought I thought it was for everybody.
+I thought it was for everybody.

 Can you imagine what the reaction would be?

-Clinton AIDS told the FBI, the Secretary of State frequently replaced her Blackberry phone, and the whereabouts of her old device would become unknown.
+Clinton AIDS told the FBI the Secretary of State frequently replaced her BlackBerry phone, and the whereabouts of her old device would become unknown.

 The FBI reports suggest there were at least 13 different devices.